 The next step was to sand the wood down as it was a little rough in places.
 I started with an 80 coarse grit sandpaper on my Ryobi orbital sander and then finished with a 120 fine grit.
 The walnut corbels were so pretty when they arrived that I didn’t want to change their look by staining them and thought I would leave the mantel wood piece it’s original color too as I couldn’t make a decision if it needed stain or just a protective coat of polyurethane.

-First, you will want to pre-drill where the lag bolts will go in.
-This needs to be done with a masonry bit as other bits will be eaten and dulled by the brick if you tried to use them.
-Justin measured the mantel and wanted it centered on the brick and then measured the bolts evenly to fit the mantel for enough support.
+First, you will want to pre-drill pilot holes where the lag bolts will go in.
+This needs to be done with a masonry drill bit as other bits will be eaten and dulled by the brick surface if you tried to use them.
+Justin made sure to drill into the mortar joints and not directly into the brick.
+He measured the mantel and wanted it centered on the brick and then measured the bolts evenly to fit the mantel for enough support.

-Once all the heads of the bolts were cut off we had to measure on the back of the mantel and mark the spots that the bolts would need to slide into.
-This side would be against the brick and so Justin pre-drilled into the wood so that the bolts would be able to snuggly fit onto the bolts.
+Once all the heads of the bolts were cut off we had to measure on the back of the mantel and mark the corresponding hole that the bolts would need to slide into.
+This side would be against the brick and so Justin pre-drilled pilot holes into the wood so that the bolts would be able to snuggly fit onto the bolts.
 I didn’t get any pictures of this part as I was helping with the installation.

-We lifted the solid wood piece up and I helped Justin guide the holes in the mantel back on the bolts, we had to make sure we were guiding it on evenly as the holes were drilled just big enough for the bolts so that it wouldn’t move once installed.
+We lifted the solid wood piece up and I helped Justin guide the pre-drilled holes on the back of the slab onto the bolts, we had to make sure we were guiding it on evenly as the holes were drilled just big enough for the bolts so that it wouldn’t move once installed.
 Justin used a rubber mallet to get the mantel in place so that it was flush against the brick.
 The rubber mallet will act as a hammer but won’t dent the wood.
 And unfortunately, I don’t have any pictures of the mantel in place before we started installation on the corbels

 Again these corbels I chose from Osborne Wood are solid walnut, they are heavy and oh so pretty!
 Justin started installing the corbels before I had the chance to take pictures so I will do my best to explain it to you.